sureshkonar/Debarred-List-Automater/README.md

 # Debarred-List-Automater for College Assessments 🤖
-In Simple word this is a Excel sheet Automator Program using Openpyxl Python Library for large Datasets
+In Simple word this is a Excel sheet Automator Program using Openpyxl Python Library for large Datasets where the task is to select the values among the dataset between the specified range and then traversing the selected data into the new sheet of the same excel file

 ![HappyFaceExcelGIF](https://user-images.githubusercontent.com/74930080/188192262-b8040bd4-65eb-41ee-a3d0-bdc98b868709.gif)